robolyst/osquant/content/measuring_performance/index.md

 # Unit returns

-We do not use the Sharpe ratio at Robolyst.
+I do not use the Sharpe ratio.
 We've already established that measuring returns relative to risk is a great idea.
-We simply do not like how the Sharpe ratio calculates the return and the risk.
-There are two problems with the Sharpe ratio that make us uncomfortable.
+However, I do not like how the Sharpe ratio calculates return and risk.
+There are two problems with the Sharpe ratio that should make us uncomfortable.

 ## Problem of arithmetic average